Murder Live!

-Murder Live! is an American made-for-television film that first aired on NBC on March 9, 1997.
-Directed by Roger Spottiswoode, the film stars Marg Helgenberger, David Morse and Peter Horton, who also co-write the film.
+Murder Live! is a 1997 American television film written by Chris Bertolet and directed by Roger Spottiswoode.
+Marg Helgenberger stars as Pia Postman, a television presenter who hosts a self-titled tabloid talk show.
+David Morse stars as Frank McGrath, a man who holds Postman hostage after his daughter suffered embarrassment due to a prior guest appearance on the show.

 Plot

 Pia Postman (Helgenberger) hosts a self-titled tabloid talk show, a program grieving father Frank McGrath (Morse) takes offense to after his daughter commits suicide as a direct result of being humiliated on the show.
 He then disguises himself as a member of the audience during a live episode of the show, and takes Postman hostage wearing a bomb jacket, threatening to kill himself, Postman, and the audience if the police intervene.